 Over the last year, a great many people have developed a new and sometimes dangerous relationship with a new emotional state, anxiety.
 I know that personally I’d never had a panic attack in my life until the middle of the pandemic.
 For many these emotions have taken the form of actual disorders.
 Actual mental influences which affect everyday life on a large scale.
 One of the most common forms of which is PTSD.

 This disorder has many different aspects and can affect people in a number of different and debilitating ways.
 Finding treatments for PTSD patients and other anxiety disorders – especially treatments that don’t involve drugging people into oblivion has been difficult.

 A lot of these disorders require exposure therapy.
 Putting people back into similar situations which caused the original trauma so that their brains can adjust to the situation and not get stuck in pain or panic loops.
 But how do you do that for things like battlefield trauma.
 You can’t just create situations with gunfire and dead bodies!
 Or can you?

 This is where VR starts coming in.
-Thanks to the falling cost of VR headsets, noted by The Economist, psychologists are more capable of creating these real world situations that can actually help people adjust to their individual trauma.
+Thanks to the falling cost of VR headsets, psychologists are more capable of creating these real world situations that can actually help people adjust to their individual trauma.